 * 2B=baseline second cohort;

-MB=migrants: baseline first cohort (Under Construction)
+MB=migrants: baseline first cohort (not processed yet)

 Ma=data collected in main interview